wavemaker/docs/learn/how-tos/ssl-offloading.md

 protocolHeaderHttpsValue="https"
 portHeader="X-Forwarded-Port" />
 ```
 - `protocolHeader` will be considered only for few internal ip ranges.
 We can change them via internalProxies attribute of the Tomcat valve.
+This is an Optional setting which required when request ip ranges are not fallen under default values.

 - Default value for internalProxies="10\\.\\d{1,3}\\.\\d{1,3}\\.\\d{1,3}|192\\.168\\.\\d{1,3}\\.\\d{1,3}|169\\.254\\.\\d{1,3}\\.\\d{1,3}|127\\.\\d{1,3}\\.\\d{1,3}\\.\\d{1,3}|172\\.1[6-9]{1}\\.\\d{1,3}\\.\\d{1,3}|172\\.2[0-9]{1}\\.\\d{1,3}\\.\\d{1,3}|172\\.3[0-1]{1}\\.\\d{1,3}\\.\\d{1,3}|0:0:0:0:0:0:0:1|::1"

 - Add your allowed IP ranges in the above format to the internalProxies attribute value.